JaxBen98/emoji-farm/README.md

 ## Things to note

-Some thing to note is that some emojis are only available on certain platforms, or look different on other platforms.
+Some thing to note is that some emojis are only available on certain platforms.
 Here are all of those emojis:

-### Looks different on other platforms

-None found... *yet*

 ### Doesn't work on some platforms